Wild House

 Climate action, nature learning, built to give back

-Opening in spring 2026 in the heart of Wilder Doddington, the Wild House will be England’s first Passivhaus Premium non-domestic building.
+Set in the heart of Wilder Doddington, the Wild House England’s first Passivhaus Premium non-domestic building.

 World-leading sustainable construction